microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 printCoord({ x: 100, y: 100 });
 ```

-You can actually use a type alias to give a name to any type at all, not just an object type.
+You can use a type alias to give a name to any type at all, not just an object type.
 For example, a type alias can name a union type:

 ```ts twoslash